COMM 501. Theoretical Perspectives in Communication. 3 Credits.

 Independent Study.
 Repeatable to 9.00 credits.
 On demand.

 4 credits required for thesis option.
 Repeatable to 9.00 credits.

 Repeatable to a maximum of 15 credits.
 Repeatable to 15.00 credits.

 Undergraduate Courses for Graduate Credit

 COMM 404.
 Advertising and Society.
 3 Credits.

 Examines and evaluates the social, ethical and economic aspects of advertising.
 Attention is given to appraising the effects of advertising on the consumer and competition.
-Prerequisite: Admitted Communication Major or consent of the instructor.
 F.